Skip to main content

 The first and most important step is **understanding and identifying the gaps in your email authentication setup.
 Now that we have done that, the next step is to take active measures to address those gaps.

-Fix your SPF record
+How Do You Fix your SPF record?

 Most often, a misconfigured SPF record is the reason behind delivery failures and the “550 5.7.0 SMTP error.”
 If your SPF record is missing, incomplete, or incorrectly formatted, receiving mail servers cannot verify whether the sending source is authorized.
 As a result, your emails are treated with suspicion and, in most cases, aren’t let in by the receiving server.